Last week I got a text from a guest that said, “you have a hole in your kitchen wall.”

 This was her response.
 “Well I can’t see it, but I know it’s there.
 I left out a box of donuts last night and now it’s covered in ants, so there must be a hole for them to get in.”

-It took everything in me not to laugh in her face.
+It took everything in me not to laugh out loud.

 Of course, if you leave donuts out ants are going to find them!
 Houses are never completely airtight; just because you see ants doesn’t mean there is a hole in the wall.